birth your family, your way

 What about insurance?

-I work closely with an insurance biller.
+We work closely with an insurance biller.
 We work hard together to get the best possible legal reimbursement for you.
 Everyone has different insurance; different plans, deductibles, out-of-pocket, allowables, in-network exceptions, etc. Insurance doesn’t always provide coverage or, if it does, there is usually no way to know in advance how much they will pay.
 PPOs and HSAs are more likely to reimburse for Licensed Midwives (LM).
 Insurance plans at Apple specifically cover Licensed Midwives as in-network providers and plans at FaceBook, Google and Adobe are also LM friendly.
-My biller and I will work diligently to get you the best reimbursement possible.
-Here’s more on Insurance and Home Birth from Pacific Community Midwives.
+We will work diligently to get you the best reimbursement possible.